Forsyth Fire: June

-July
+July onwards

 A red flag warning was in effect on July 1, with winds up to 25 mph and a weather system with potential for lightning and outflow winds, with a low chance of rain.
 A community meeting was scheduled for New Harmony due to an increasing threat from the fire.
 Fire crews focused on addressing hot spots.
 However, containment increased to 42% and the fire was 13,419 acre.
 There was still a high chance of dry lightning and gusty winds, as well as a 25% chance of rain and possible microbursts.

 July 4 was considered "a critical fire day" because of a warming trend, low moisture, strong winds up to 35 mph, and dry vegetation.
 Despite this, Level 2 "Set" evacuations were lowered to Level 1 "Ready" status.
 The critical fire weather continued into the next day, but a scouting operation revealed there would be no more spread from the southwest part of the fire.
 The Forsyth Fire was 47% contained.

 Warm temperatures, low fuel moistures, winds from 15 - 20 mph, and low humidity levels contributed to fire conditions.
 Smoke would be visible in St. George, and crews worked on repairing dozer lines.
 By July 8, the fire had grown to 14,241 acre and was 51% contained.
 Temperatures reached up to 90 °F with the humidity below 15%.
 The latter was the main reason for moderate fire activity.

 Steep terrain drove the fire another 775 acre, and it was now seen from Pine Mountain overlooking Southern Utah on July 11.
 Residents believed the fire would come over the mountain.
 The Forsyth Fire was 58% contained at 15,363 acre, mostly spreading along the southern edge.
 The following day, hot and dry conditions drove the fire which had now reached 67% containment.
 The fire's size grew to 15,604 acre and reached 72% containment on June 13.
 Aerial drops were aimed at the southern edge.
 High temperatures and humidity in the single digits triggered a fire weather watch for July 15.

 On June 16, a drone was detected in the area, grounding all aircraft operations.
 Heavy monsoonal rains on July 18 brought cooler temperatures and high humidity, and moisture will last until July 19.
 There was chance of thunderstorms, and the storm system brought gusty winds.
 Only the fire's southern edge remained uncontained.

 Moist and monsoonal conditions persisted, and containment increased to 99% on July 23 with no perimeter growth.
 Level 1 Ready evacuations for Pine Valley, Grass Valley, and Gray's Ranch were lifted.

+The Forsyth Fire reached 100% containment on August 7 at a size of 15,675 acre.